-SAT Math ACT (Math) Advanced Placement (Calculus AB or BC) GED ® (Math Section) Placement Into the Following Course Credit Awarded 420 and below 17 and below 164 and below MA 012 none 430-600 18-26 MA 151 or MA 161 none 610 and above 27 and above 2 Exempt MA 181
+SAT Math ACT (Math) GED ® (Math Section) Placement Into the Following Course

+420 and below 17 and below 164 and below MA 012

+430-510 18-19 1 MA 151 or MA 161

+430-310 10-19 IVIA IST OF IVIA TOT

+520-590 20-24 MA 151 01 MA 161 MA 171

-- 1) If remedial course work was taken at an accredited institution of higher education and the student passed the course, he may be placed in EN 101 or MA 151/161. - 2) Students not meeting minimum scores will automatically be placed in basic 0-level courses.
-Students without SAT or ACT test scores will automatically be put in 0-level courses. - 3) Students automatically placed in a basic level course will have the option of coming to campus (or online when available) and take a competency test to demonstrate academic ability and be placed in the appropriate 100-level course. - 4) Curricular deficiencies must be satisfied within a student's first 24 hours of college-level coursework at MACU (excluding repeats, pass/fail and 0-level courses).
-Deficiencies not remediated during the specified time period will result in the student being academically suspended from MACU and have to remedy the deficiency before being allowed to return to MACU. - 5) Students who do not have SAT or ACT scores to submit will automatically be placed in the basic English and basic Math courses, but such placement may be challenged by taking a competency exam.
+1) If remedial course work was taken at an accredited institution of higher education and the student passed the course, he may be placed in EN 101 or MA 151/161.

+2) Students not meeting minimum scores will automatically be placed in basic 0-level courses.
+Students without SAT or ACT test scores will automatically be put in 0-level courses.

+3) Students automatically placed in a basic level course will have the option of coming to campus (or online when available) and take a competency test to demonstrate academic ability and be placed in the appropriate 100-level course.

+4) Curricular deficiencies must be satisfied within a student's first 24 hours of college-level coursework at MACU (excluding repeats, pass/fail and 0-level courses).
+Deficiencies not remediated during the specified time period will result in the student being academically suspended from MACU and have to remedy the deficiency before being allowed to return to MACU.

+5) Students who do not have SAT or ACT scores to submit will automatically be placed in the basic English and basic Math courses, but such placement may be challenged by taking a competency exam.